social-dist0rtion-protocol/mythril-watch/README.md

 # mythril-watch
-Automatically analyze and publish security reports for Ethereum smart contracts
+Automatically analyze and publish security reports for Ethereum smart contracts.

+We will soon post here the source code.